Ishikacasley14/ChatVerse-Analyzer/README.md

-# ChatVerse Analyzer
+# WhatsApp Chat Analyzer

+## Description

-ChatVerse Analyzer is a comprehensive tool for analyzing WhatsApp chat data.
-It provides detailed insights into messaging patterns, emoji usage, word frequency, and more.
-This application helps users gain valuable insights from their WhatsApp conversations through various charts and metrics.
+The WhatsApp Chat Analyzer is a Streamlit application that provides comprehensive analysis of WhatsApp conversations.
+It includes features like message statistics, emoji usage, word frequency, and more.

 ## Features

+- Analyze WhatsApp chat files for various metrics.
-- **Chat Statistics**: Analyze total messages, words, media shared, links shared, and deleted messages.
+- View messaging statistics, media shared, and deleted messages.
-- **User Activity**: Visualize messaging frequency and activity levels of different users.
-- **Emoji Analysis**: See the distribution and frequency of emojis used in chats.
-- **Word Frequency**: Identify the most common words used in conversations.
-- **Timelines**: View monthly and daily messaging timelines.
+- Generate visualizations such as emoji analysis, common words, monthly and daily timelines.
-- **Weekly Activity Map**: Visualize user activity across weeks.
+- Explore chat activity with word clouds and heatmaps.

 ## Installation

-To install and use ChatVerse Analyzer, follow these steps:
+To run this project locally, follow these steps:

-1. **Clone the Repository**
+1. Clone the repository:

     ```bash
     git clone https://github.com/Ishikacasley14/ChatVerse-Analyzer.git
     ```

-2. **Navigate to the Project Directory**
+2. Navigate to the project directory:

     ```bash
     cd ChatVerse-Analyzer
     ```

-3. **Install Dependencies**

-    Make sure you have Python 3.x installed.
-Install the required Python packages using pip:
+3. Install the required dependencies:

     ```bash
     pip install -r requirements.txt